Cognigy/Documentation/docs/en/docs/live-agent/settings/audit-logs.md

 2. Go to **Settings > Audit Logs**.

 You will see a list of log entries containing user and system events.

+### Activity Details

+Clicking an event displays the advanced details of what occurred in an event:

+- The activity name
+- The agent who made the action
+- The time the action was executed
+- The type of action
+- The ID of the Inbox affected by the action
+- The changes made with the action